ohhelloserena/NailPolished/README.md

 ## TODO

-* Find a UPC API that has UP-C and a higher request limit
+* Find a UPC API that has a higher request limit
-* Create an API so scanned products can be added to a wishlist or the uers's collection (to keep track of user's nail polish inventory)
+* Create an API so scanned products can be added to the user's wishlist or collection (to keep track of user's nail polish inventory)

 ## Screenshot